pronto/trakt-python/README.md

 ====
-doing  % python2.6 trakt.py reset   will force the json to update no matter what the date is
+    % python2.6 trakt.py reset
+    will force the json to update no matter what the date is